ljw1004/vbspec/vb/expressions.md

 End Module
 ```

-> __Annotation__
-> This rule exists because there has been consideration whether we wish to add null-propagating reference types in a future version, in which case the behavior in the case of binary operators between the two types would change.
+__Note.__ This rule exists because there has been consideration whether we wish to add null-propagating reference types in a future version, in which case the behavior in the case of binary operators between the two types would change.

 As with conversions, user-defined operators are always preferred over lifted operators.